 New Jersey Bankruptcy Forms

-New Jersey is a single federal district that has been divided into 3 divisions, headquartered in Camden, Newark, and Trenton and broken down by county.
-One of the main requirements for you to remember is that you have to bring 2 full copies of your bankruptcy documents to file Chapter 7 bankruptcy in New Jersey.↑ Back to top
+New Jersey is a single federal bankruptcy district that has been divided into three divisions.
+They are headquartered in Camden, Newark, and Trenton and broken down by county.
+One of the main requirements for people filing printed documents is to provide two full copies of their petition.
+The process is the same no matter what division you are in, except for the part about where to file.

 New Jersey Bankruptcy Exemptions

-Exemption laws determine what property is protected from your creditors.
 Unlike many other states, you can choose between using New Jersey bankruptcy exemptions or federal bankruptcy exemptions for your case.
-A lot of folks filing a Chapter 7 bankruptcy in New Jersey choose the federal exemptions that are available.
-This is especially important if you own a home as New Jersey does not have a homestead exemption.↑ Back to top
+A lot of folks filing a Chapter 7 bankruptcy in New Jersey choose to use the federal exemptions.
+This is especially true of homeowners since New Jersey doesn’t have a homestead exemption that allows people to exempt their home equity from bankruptcy liquidation.
+The federal homestead exemption protects up to $25,150 of your equity in your home.

 New Jersey Bankruptcy Lawyer Cost

-The cost of a bankruptcy lawyer is a little above the national average in the Garden State.
-A Chapter 7 bankruptcy in New Jersey will cost you, on average, somewhere between $965 - $1550 in attorneys’ fees.
-Keep in mind, however, that no two cases are exactly the same.
-That's why the details of your particular situation will determine how much your New Jersey bankruptcy will cost.
+Bankruptcy lawyers generally charge a flat (all-in-one) fee for their services.
+Like many things in the Garden State, this fee is more expensive than the national average.
+A Chapter 7 bankruptcy in New Jersey will cost you, on average, between $965 - $1550 in attorney fees.
+But keep in mind that no two cases are exactly the same.
+The details of your situation will determine how much your New Jersey bankruptcy will cost.

 New Jersey Legal Aid Organizations

-If you are unable to afford a lawyer to file Chapter 7 bankruptcy in New Jersey, there may be a non-profit near you that can help.
-Legal Services of New Jersey has locations statewide, and, if you live in Bergen, Essex, Hudson, Morris, Passaic, Sussex, or Union County, Volunteer Lawyers for Justice can connect you with a pro bono attorney to assist you.
-Legal aid in New Jersey is only available for low-income folks, and you will most likely have to provide information about your income and assets to them in order to qualify for assistance.
+If you can’t afford a lawyer to file Chapter 7 bankruptcy in New Jersey, there may be a nonprofit near you that can help.
+You’ll need to submit information about your income and assets to qualify for assistance, but you have nothing to lose by exploring your options.
+Legal Services of New Jersey has locations statewide.
+If you live in Bergen, Essex, Hudson, Morris, Passaic, Sussex, or Union County, Volunteer Lawyers for Justice may be able to connect you with free legal help.

 Central Jersey Legal Services, Inc.